Loud Fellowship Halls

 Fellowship Halls host social gatherings that require ease in communication.
 But as crowds gather, voices begin to reflect off perimeter wall, ceiling, and floor surfaces, generating sound wave reflections that take the room over.
-As the echoes carry, the background noise begins to blur original sound signals, making speech difficult and communication strains.
+As the echoes carry, the background noise begins to blur original sound, making speech difficult and communication strains.
 In turn, the patrons begin to raise their voices up and over the level of noise, to try to hold conversation, and the room spikes to uncomfortable noise levels.
-The key to the sound values you are seeking for your Fellowship Hall lies in capturing and converting these echoes from your space.
+The key to reducing loud Fellowship Halls lies in capturing these echoes from your space.
+We show you how to use ceiling and wall mounted sound dampening acoustic panels to reduce noise and get back to enjoying fellowship.

 Questions?
 Call 1-800-638-9355